trikit/trikit/doc/source/quickstart.rst

 Commercial Auto losses for all property-casualty insurers that write business in the U.S. More information related to the the Schedule P Loss Reserving Database can be found `here <https://www.casact.org/research/index.cfm?fa=loss_reserves_data>`_.
-As of version 0.2.6, only the Commercial Auto Database is bundled with trikit.
-Future releases will include additional loss reserving databases.

 Installation